thephez/dpp-spec/docs/data-trigger.md

   ✔ should fail with disallowed domain creation
-  ✔ should fail with allowing subdomains for non top level domain ✔ should allow creating a second level domain by any identity
+  ✔ should fail with allowing subdomains for non top level domain ✔ should allow creating a second level domain by any identity ✔ should return DataTriggerExecutionResult om dry run

 createFeatureFlagDataTrigger
   ✔ should return an error if height is lower than block height ✔ should return an error if owner id is not equal to top level identity id ✔ should pass
+  ✔ should pass on dry run

 getDataTriggers
   ✔ should return matching triggers